carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl06.rst

     Evaluated to 0.000000

 Based on these simple primitive operations, we can start to define more interesting things.
-For example, here's a little function that solves for the number of iterations it takes a function in the complex plane to
+For example, here's a little function that determines the number of iterations it takes for a certain function in the complex plane to diverge:
-converge:

 ::